 Tell me a bit about how the label was started.
 What was the inspiration?

-by Molly&Izzie began in 2015 as a side hustle when I decided to use my graphic design training to launch a range of wedding stationary.
+by Molly&Izzie began in 2015 as a side hustle when I decided to use my graphic design training to launch a range of wedding stationery.
 This gradually expanded to include art prints based around celebrating important moments.
 The business grew slowly and by early 2016 I was also designing and producing business stationery for small businesses.
 I wanted to grow and develop a brand based around me being able to be at home with my daughter and then also my son, who was born in April 2016.

 How were the initial products developed and what was the response?